osamaasifoak/owesome_validator/README.md

 # owesome_validator

-A package for flutter for validation based on pure dart code, it will provide most of common validation like name, email, password, contact etc.
+A basic flutter package for form validation based on pure dart code.
+It will provide most of common validation like name, email, password, contact etc.